fission/blog.fission.io/content/posts/FissionWorkflows-Pt-1.md

 ---
-title: "Fission Workflows: Part 1"
+title: "An Introduction to Fission Workflows: Part 1"
 date: 2018-03-27T04:25:55-07:00
-draft: true
+draft: false
 ---

 _This is the first of a 2-part introduction to Fission Workflows._